Chapter 11: Adaptive Granularity Governance: The Khan Microservice Pattern - Origin, Metrics, and Maturity Model

 Summary

-This chapter revealed the origin story of the Adaptive Granularity Strategy, born from a $4.7M Black Friday failure in 2017.
+This chapter revealed the origin story of Adaptive Granularity Governance: The Khan Microservice Pattern, born from a $4.7M Black Friday failure in 2017.
 We explored:

-The Adaptive Granularity Strategy transforms microservices from art to science, providing measurable guidance for one of software architecture’s hardest problems.
+Adaptive Granularity Governance: The Khan Microservice Pattern transforms microservices from art to science, providing measurable guidance for one of software architecture’s hardest problems.

 Navigation:

-The Adaptive Granularity Strategy is a proprietary methodology developed by Viquar Khan based on professional experience.
+Adaptive Granularity Governance: The Khan Microservice Pattern is an original methodology by Vaquar Khan; please cite.
 It provides a mathematically rigorous, context-aware framework for microservices decomposition.

 For proper citation, see Citations Guide